Ishrat Afreen: Early life and career

 She was first published at the age of 14 in the Daily Jang on 31 April 1971.

 She continued writing and was published in a multitude of literary magazines across India and Pakistan.
 She eventually became assistant editor for the monthly magazine Awaaz, edited by the poet Fahmida Riaz.
-Parallel to her writing career she participated in several radio shows on Radio Pakistan from 1970–1984 that aired nationally and globally.
+Parallel to her writing career she participated in several radio shows on Radio Pakistan from 1970 to 1984 that aired nationally and globally.
 She later worked under Mirza Jamil on the now universal Noori Nastaliq Urdu script for InPage.

+In 1985, she married Syed Perwaiz Jafri, an Indian lawyer and settled in India.
+Though they moved to the United States in 1990 and now reside in Houston, Texas.
+They have three children together.

 Ishrat Afreen is currently the Principal Urdu Lecturer for The University of Texas at Austin's Hindu Urdu Flagship Program.

 Education

 Afreen pursued her undergraduate education at the Allama Iqbal Govt College Karachi and later received her master's degree in Urdu Literature from the University of Karachi, Pakistan.
 She also taught at the Aga Khan School and boardinghouse.